katrinamichanicou/GoldenSquare/takeaway_project/reflections.md

     3. I didn't have time to add in Exceptions / error messages

 Potential Improvements:

     1. I could add additional Exceptions / error messages to make the code more robust.

     2. I could learn how to test input().

-    3. I could potentitally refactor some of the code.

-    4. I could refactor the class structure.
+    3. I could review the code and class structure for potential refactoring.